Data Readout¶

 in – Pointer to an

-struct, configuring the read call.out – Pointer to an
+xtdc4_read_instruct, configuring the read call.out – Pointer to an

-that will be filled by the call.
+xtdc4_read_outthat will be filled by the call.

 - Returns: